Solar Photovoltaic Assessment with Large Language Model: Introduction

-Last, another challenge for LLMs in solar panel detection is handling complex spatial localization and quantification tasks.
 Accurate spatial localization requires precise mapping of panel locations, while quantification involves estimating the number and capacity of panels, both of which demand high precision and reliability.
 To overcome these limitations, we investigate fine-tuning strategies within our PVAL framework that complement the prompting techniques.
 By fine-tuning the LLM on specialized datasets that include annotated satellite images with detailed spatial information, the model can better understand and perform multi-step reasoning required for localization and quantification.
+Fine-tuning complements prompting by aligning the model with rooftop-specific patterns and spatial cues.

 An additional benefit of PVAL is its capacity to provide nuanced likelihood and confidence values for identified solar panels.
 While conventional computer vision techniques have explored confidence scoring \cite{blasch2008image}, LLMs can produce richer, context-aware assessments \cite{xu2024sayself}.
-These confidence and likelihood metrics enable auto-labeling of large-scale datasets, reducing the need for manual annotation and enhancing system scalability.
+These confidence and likelihood metrics enable auto-labeling of large-scale datasets, reducing the need for manual annotation and enhancing system scalability; they also connect to contemporary work on calibration and uncertainty estimation in deep learning and NLP \cite{Wang2023Calibration,Geng2024NLPCalibration,UQSurvey2024}.
+Operationally, we use these scores to gate auto-labeled samples and to prioritize uncertain tiles for targeted review.
 Consequently, powergrid operators can efficiently manage extensive data, ensuring accurate and reliable integration into ADNs and microgrids.

-In this work, we explore solar panel detection by proposing PVAL that combines large language models (LLMs) with data engineering, prompt engineering, and fine-tuning strategies.
+In this work, we explore solar panel detection by proposing PVAL, which combines large language models (LLMs) with data engineering, prompt engineering, and fine-tuning strategies.
 The key contributions of this paper are: